anselmrothe/question_dataset/README.md

 |     3|    7|shipsize(red)      |shipsize   |2     |      2|     NA|     NA|How many tiles is the red ship? |How many blocks is the red ship?      |
 ```

+Each row refers to one natural language question that a person asked in the context of a partly revealed game board.

 Columns